 (vii) to deliberate on the redemption or reimbursement of the Company’s shares; and

-(viii) to approve the issue of convertible debentures.
+(vii) to approve the issue of convertible debentures.

 BOARD OF DIRECTORS

-13. Composition of the Board of Directors.
-The Board of Directors shall comprise at least 5 (five) and at most 10 (ten) Members and Alternates, all of them elected and removable by the General Shareholders Meeting, there being 1 (one) Chairman, 2 (two) Vice-Presidents and other Members, with no specific position or designation.
-At the Annual General Meeting to deleiberate on the election of members of the Board of Directors, the shareholders shall also decide on the effective number of the Board of Directors' full-time members and alternate members for that year.
+Composition of the Board of Directors13.
+Composition of the Board of Directors.
+The Board of Directors shall comprise at least 5 (five) and at most 9 (nine) full members and alternates, all of them elected and removable by the General Shareholders’ Meeting, there being 1 (one) Chairman, 2 (two) Vice Presidents and the other Members, with no specific position or designation.
+At the Annual General Shareholders’ Meeting to deliberate on the election of members of the Board of Directors, the shareholders shall also decide on the effective number of full and alternate members of the Board of Directors for that fiscal year.

-16. Frequency of Meetings of the Board.
-The Board shall meet (i) ordinarily, 6 (six) times a year, and (ii) extraordinarily, whenever corporate interests require so.
+Meetings of the Board of Directors16.
+Frequency of Meetings of the Board.
+The Board shall meet (i) ordinarily, 6 (six) times a year; and (ii) extraordinarily, whenever corporate interests require.

 16.1.
 Convening.
-The meetings of the Board shall be convened by its Chairman or a majority of its members, with advance notice of at least 5 (five) working days before the meeting is held.
-The Chairman of the Board shall prepare the agenda for meetings based on requests from other Directors and the CEO.
-Such notice shall be made in writing by mail, telegram, fax, email or by any other means allowing proof of receipt.
-It should be released prior to convening the meeting as a condition of its validity when all members of the Board are present at the meeting.
-The convening notice shall be accompanied by the meeting agenda and all the information and documents referring to the resolutions to be passed at the meeting.
+The meetings of the Board shall be convened by its Chairman or by any one of the Co-Chairmen or a majority of its members, with advance notice of at least 5 (five) working days.
+The Chairman or any one of the Co-Chairmen of the Board shall prepare the agenda for meetings based on requests from other Directors and the CEO.
+The call notice shall be made in writing by mail, telegram, fax, email or by any other means where there is proof of receipt prior convening of the meeting as a condition for its validity is waived when all members of the Board of Directors are present.
+The call notice shall be accompanied by the meeting’s agenda and all the information and documents referring to the resolutions to be passed at the meeting.

 17.1.
-Presence of Alternates at Meetings of the Board.
-Any alternate member may attend any meeting of the Board, even though all directors may also present at the meeting.
-If all directors are present to hold a meeting of the Board, no alternate member present may make any comment, other than to agree with all the Board Members (or alternates to replace their respective full-time mebers) attending the Board meeting.
+Attendance of Alternates at Meetings of the Board.
+Any alternate may attend any meeting of the Board, even if all of the full directors are also present.
+If all the full directors are present, no alternate present may make any comment, unless it is to agree with all the board members (or alternates where these are replacing full members) at the meeting.

-19. Responsibilities.
-It falls to the Board of Directors, in addition to its other responsibilities established in these Corporate Bylaws, or the applicable legislation:
+Responsibilities of the Board of Directors19.
+Responsibilities.
+It is incumbent on the Board of Directors, in addition to its other responsibilities established in these Corporate Bylaws, or the applicable legislation: